alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 We can create implementations with different backends that all inherit this trait, and which have different rules for managing locks.
 A few ideas:

-*   A DynamoDB-backed lock dao for use in production applications
+*   A DynamoDB-backed LockDao for use in production applications
-*   An in-memory dao for use in tests
+*   An in-memory LockDao for use in tests
-*   A dao that expires locks after a certain period if not explicitly unlocked
+*   A LockDao that expires locks after a certain period if not explicitly unlocked

 The type of the lock identifier is a type parameter, `Ident`.
 An identifier might be a string, or a number, or a UUID, or something else -- we don't have to decide here.